 If you don't find an answer to your question here, reach out to us via the "Contact Us" page.

-No. Your vehicle is used, with Gary or Susan in the front passenger seat.
-Or, our vehicle (SUV, maximum 3-4 guests plus driver/guide) can be used for an additional charge of $50, paid to the guide at the time of the tour via cash, check, Venmo, or Zelle.
+No. Your vehicle is used, with your guide (Gary or Susan) in the front passenger seat.
+Or, use our vehicle (SUV, maximum 3-4 guests plus driver/guide) for an additional $50 charge.

 Yes, definitely!
 Q&A is our favorite part of a tour.
 Ask Gary or Susan anything you want, and they probably have the answer.

-That is up to you.
+That's up to you.
 Our tours are private and customized, so you have plenty of input on the pace of the tour and what stops are included.

 Some Amish businesses are cash or check only, and others take credit cards for an extra fee, so it's a good idea to have cash on hand.
 Also, consider bringing a cooler, since there are plenty of goodies to take home.

-Since we may be visiting Amish businesses or interacting with Amish people, it's best to dress modestly - skip the short skirts , short shorts, and low necklines.
+Since we may be visiting Amish businesses or interacting with Amish people, it's best to dress modestly - skip the short skirts, short shorts, and low necklines.

 We give tours year-round, but the weather is the mildest in the spring and fall.